BrianMMcClain/pas-pks-spring-music-demo/README.md

 cf bind-service spring-music k8s-db
 ```

 Finally, we'll need to restart our application.
-Previously, we could either incur a very small amount of downtime (a few sconds), or stand up a second isntance of our application and rebind the URL from the old to the new version to aboid downtime, PCF 2.4 ships with an experimental feature to address this directly.
+Previously, we could either incur a very small amount of downtime (a few seconds), or stand up a second instance of our application and rebind the URL from the old to the new version to avoid downtime, PCF 2.4 ships with an experimental feature to address this directly.
 While not quite production-ready, we can use the new `v3-zdt-restart` command to perform a zero-downtime restart on our application:

 ```
 cf v3-zdt-restart spring-music
 ```

-This will ensure our application is restarted (of if we use the `v3-zdt-push` command, update our application) without incuring any downtime.
+This will ensure our application is restarted (or if we use the `v3-zdt-push` command, updated) without incurring any downtime.
 If multiple instances are running, PCF will update them one-by-one.

-Finally, let's add an album to our Spring Music application and ensure these changes are written to the MySQL database
+Finally, let's add an album to our Spring Music application and ensure these changes are written to the MySQL database.

 ![Adding an album to Spring Music](img/add-album.png)